bengfarrell/benfarrell-blog/content/blog/2024-09-19-lasers_and_halftones.md

 *Bono x2, John Lennon, and Pink Floyd's Division Bell*

 This was a fun little experiment, and while I'm not necessarily handy with wood, lasers made it easy.
-If you're in the area, come learn about and check out the [Sun Gallery makerspace](https://makerspace.sungallery.org) and make your own laser cut light box!
+If you have access to a laser cutter, try making your own laser cut light box!
 Here's my Lightburn template for the [Bono box](https://d2ypg8o05lff0b.cloudfront.net/wp-content/uploads/2024/09/bonobox-0.125in-template.lbrn2).
 The template is for 1/8" inch thick material, and I used birch plywood.